Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 # Install the manager on AWS

-Before you begin, make sure you have the [prerequisites](/docs/install-ai-unlimited/index.md#prerequisites).
+Before you begin, make sure you have the [prerequisites](/docs/install-ai-unlimited/index.md#prerequisites) and your AWS account meets [the requirements](../resources/aws-requirements.md).

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for setup.